elementary/website/docs/human-interface-guidelines.md

 There are three aspects to note when designing an elementary OS icon:

-* Its baseline (highlighted in <span style="color:blue;">blue</span>) to ensure that all icons of one size line up along the bottom when in a row (much like text).
+* Its baseline (highlighted in <span style="color:blue;">blue</span>), to ensure that all icons of one size line up along the bottom when in a row (much like text).
-* Its mean line height (<span style="color:green;">green</span>), also known as the center line of your canvas.
+* Its mean line height (<span style="color:green;">green</span>), also known as the center line of the canvas.
-* The x-height (shown in <span style="color:red;">red</span>) or "how tall" your icon is.
+* Its x-height (shown in <span style="color:red;">red</span>), or "how tall" the icon is.

 <img title="Videos icon composition" class="hig-icons-example" style="background-image:url(/images/docs/human-interface-guidelines/icons/example-icon1.png);" src="/images/docs/human-interface-guidelines/icons/grid.svg" alt="Composition breakdown of elementary OS Videos icon">
 <img title="Terminal icon composition" class="hig-icons-example" style="background-image:url(/images/docs/human-interface-guidelines/icons/example-icon2.png);" src="/images/docs/human-interface-guidelines/icons/grid.svg" alt="Composition breakdown of elementary OS Terminal icon">

-Keeping these lines in mind while designing, means you can place elements along them so icons appear more consistent when put together.
-For example, notice how some elements in both the Terminal and Videos icon above relate to the mean line.
+Keeping these lines in mind while designing, means you can place elements along them to ensure that icons appear more consistent when put together.
+For example, notice how some elements in both the Terminal and Videos icons above relate to the mean line.

 ### Common Measurements {#measurements}

-If you're designing a square-shaped icon, like the one for Terminal seen above, then consider using these common measurements (in pixels) for each icon.
+If you're designing a square-shaped icon, like the one for Terminal seen above, then consider using these common measurements (in pixels) for each icon:

 | Canvas Size   | Base Line     | x-Height | Mean Line Height |
 | ------------- |:------------- | -------- | ---------------- |